TinyVG/specification/README.md

 # TinyVG Specification

-TinyVG is a new vector graphis format that tries to be both simpler and smaller than SVG.
+TinyVG is a new vector graphics format that tries to be both simpler and smaller than SVG.

 The core features are: